agude/agude.github.io/_drafts/2018-09-23-my_sons_words.md

 My son Theo was born in the summer of 2016.
-My wife and I knew his language development would be interesting, because she and her parents speak Cantonese and my parents speak Spanish (although they did not really pass it on to me);
+My wife and I knew his language development would be interesting, because she and her parents speak Cantonese and my parents speak Spanish (although they did not really pass it on to me).
-being huge nerds, we decided to record his progress.
+Being huge nerds, we decided to record his progress.

 ## The Data

 We collected the data using a Google form.
 We decided a "word" was a phrase or sign that Theo associated with a specific concept.
 This meant that when he babbled "mama" or "baba" at 10 months we did not count those because he didn't have a clear association.
-We did count some made-up words that did had association, but these were mostly in sign language where he would invent signs to convey his meaning.
+We did count some made-up words where he had an association, but these were mostly in sign language where he would invent them to convey his meaning.

-We found data collection to be very difficult and error prone.
-Deciding when Theo had a clear association was difficult because the best indicator was that he used the word multiple times for the same thing.
+We found data collection to be difficult and error prone.
+Deciding when Theo had a clear association was hard because the best indicator was that he used the word multiple times for the same thing.
 Sometimes these reuses would be separated by many days, forcing us to try to remember when he first used it.

 As Theo got older and much better at language, we ran into new issues.
 First, he was learning so fast that we had trouble keeping up and remembering if a word had been recorded our not.
-Second, he became so good at mimicking sounds that he would repeat words back to you, but not remember them later.
+Second, he became so good at mimicking sounds that he would repeat words back to you several times, but not remember them later.

 Still, we think the data is a pretty good representation of his language development.
 I'll spend a future post exploring some off the quality issues.